Italian campaign of 1813–1814

-The Italian campaign of 1813–1814 was the series of military operations of the War of the Sixth Coalition, mainly in Northern Italy, that pitted the French Empire and the Kingdom of Italy against Coalition forces led by Austria and Britain.
-It represented the last stage of the so-called "French period", beginning with the Italian campaign of 1796–1797, in which a French and an Austrian army confronted each other for control of the Italian peninsula.
-The Austro-Neapolitan War of 1815 was essentially a clash between only Italians and Austrians.
+The Italian campaign of 1813–1814 was a series of military operations fought during the War of the Sixth Coalition, primarily in Northern Italy, between the Franco-Italian forces and those of the anti-French Coalition, represented in this theatre chiefly by the Austrian and British armies.
+Following the Italian campaign of 1796–1797, it marked the end of the so-called French period in Italy and was the last occasion on which French and Austrian armies fought for control of the Italian Peninsula.